plv8/plv8/doc/plv8.md

 and the JS value looks compatible, then the conversion succeeds.
 Otherwise, PL/v8 tries to convert them via cstring representation.
-An array type is supported only if the dimention is one.
+An array type is supported only if the dimension is one.
 A JS object will be mapped to a tuple when applicable.
 In addition to these types, PL/v8 supports polymorphic types such like `anyelement` and `anyarray`.
 Conversion of `bytea` is a little different story.
 See the [`TypedArray` section](#typed-array).